James Sidney Hinton: Early life and education

 Hinton was born in 1834 to John Cooper Hinton and Hannah Mitchell Hinton, free people of color in Raleigh, North Carolina.
 His father was a successful builder of skylights.
 In 1848 the family moved to Terre Haute, Indiana.

 There Hinton began to work part-time as a barber, while attending a subscription school organized by the local African-American community for four years.
-He next attended a Quaker high school in Hartford in Vigo County for two years.
+He next attended a Quaker high school in Hartford, Vigo County for two years.

 Hinton later attended the Union Literary Institute in Union City, Indiana (known in some sources as the "Greenville Institute" or "Darke County Seminary").
 The Institute was located within the Greenville Settlement which straddled the Indiana-Ohio state line.
 Hiram Revels, also from a free family, who later became a politician and would be elected as the first African-American United States Senator, was among his classmates.

 In 1859, Hinton was elected Grand Master of the Indiana lodge of the Prince Hall Masons.

 At the outbreak of the American Civil War in 1861, Hinton sought to enlist in the Union Army in Indiana but was first turned away because of his race.
 In 1863, the United States opened the Army to African-American volunteers.

-Hinton enlisted and was commissioned as a lieutenant.
+Hinton enlisted and was commissioned as a second lieutenant.
 He became a recruiting officer for various Union regiments of the US Colored Troops, including the 54th Massachusetts Infantry Regiment, 55th Massachusetts Infantry Regiment and 28th Indiana Infantry Regiment (Colored).

 Move to state capital and marriage

-In 1862, Hinton moved to Indianapolis, the state capital.
-He lived and worked here for the rest of his life.
-He set up a real estate business.
-Here he also married Eliza J. Mitchell.
+In 1862, Hinton moved to Indianapolis, where he lived and worked for the rest of his life.
+He set up a real estate and intelligence office, which he operated from 1862 to 1867.
+He married Eliza J. Mitchell in 1862 in Indianapolis.